VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-3"></a> Example 3: Get existing Container object

-> Action purpose is to get Public Key’s data.
+> Action purpose is to get Container object data.

 ```php
 <?php